deepkit/deepkit-framework/README.md

 Marshal is a library written in and for TypeScript to [marshal](https://en.wikipedia.org/wiki/Marshalling_(computer_science)) JSON-representable data from JSON object to class instance to database records and vice versa.

-Marshal introduces the concept of decorating your entity class *once* with all necessary annotations (like type declaration, indices, and relations) using only Marshal's TypeScript decorators agnostic to any serialization target by saving only the meta data, and then use it everywhere: frontend, backend, http-transport, query parameter, DTOs, and database, including validations.
+Marshal introduces the concept of decorating your entity class or class methods *once* with all necessary annotations (like type declaration, indices, and relations) using only Marshal's TypeScript decorators agnostic to any serialization target by saving only the meta data, and then use it everywhere: frontend, backend, http-transport, rpc serialization, query parameter, DTOs, and database, including validations.

 The goal is to support all types of structures/use-cases where you need to serialize and validate data in a very user-friendly way while providing the fastest possible serializer for all platforms, NodeJS and browsers.